 I get asked a lot about the things I use to build software, stay productive, or buy to fool myself into thinking I’m being productive when I’m really just procrastinating.
 Here’s a big list of all of my favorite stuff.

-I was using a custom-built Windows PC with a RTX 2060-Super prior to this but I fell in love with the portability and simplicity of the Mac.
-I’ve been pleasantly surprised by how well this machine has handled everything I’ve thrown at it.
+I was using a custom-built Windows PC with a RTX 2060-Super prior to this but I fell in love with the portability and simplicity of my old Mac Air.
+Recently upgraded to a Macbook Pro and I’m loving it.
 I don’t think I’ll ever go back to a desktop.

 I’ve tried a lot of keyboards over the years and this is the only one that I’ve ever really liked.
-It’s small, light, and has a great feel to it.
+It’s well built, light, and has a great feel to it.
 Unpopular opinion but I prefer laptop style chiclet keys over mechanical keyboards.
-I know, I know, I’m a monster.
+I know, I’m a monster.

 My hands are too big for most mice and I’ve had a lot of wrist pain over the years.
 This mouse has been a game changer for me.
 Also, something about all the gestures makes me feel like a wizard with special powers.
 I really like feeling like a wizard with special powers.

 I’ve had these for almost 4 years and they’re still going strong.
 I’ve never been a fan of wireless headphones.
 I don’t like having to charge them and I don’t like the latency.
 I also don’t like headphones that are too bass heavy.
 These are perfect for me.
-I've replaced the earpads with Brainwavz XL pads for extra comfort.
+I've replaced the earpads more times than I have replaced my socks.

 If I'm going to slouch in the worst ergonomic position imaginable all day, I might as well do it in an expensive chair.
 Is it embarrassing to admit that I also have an ass-pillow?